-Shown here are Avalanche the Snow Beast, Countess of Canada (Canadian Crusader's sister), Lemming Lad, and a time traveler from Canada's historic past, Flying River an aboriginal warrior.
-Flying River is a crossover character from the Pythor stories discussed on the Fantasy Characters page of this blog.
-Pythor and Flying River have been best friends since childhood.
-Below is my original drawing of the character.
+Shown here are Avalanche the Snow Beast, Countess of Canada (Canadian Crusader's sister), Lemming Lad, and a time traveler from Canada's historic past, Flying Wolf an aboriginal warrior.
+Flying Wolf is the alter ego of River Wolf, a crossover character from the stories about Pythor the Barbarian discussed on the Fantasy Characters page of this blog.
+Pythor and River Wolf have been best friends since childhood.... but how does River Wolf end up in the future with the alias Flying Wolf?
+Well, when I finish writing that story, I'll let you know! :) Below is my original drawing of the character.

-This is the first drawing that I did for Flying River, created on October 3, 2005.
+This is the first drawing that I did for Flying Wolf , created on October 3, 2005.
 I've since omitted the feathers on his head from later drawings.